anooptomar1/ARvengersARssemble/README.md

 If so, pinTAR may be for you.  pinTAR lets\* you load up any location in Apple Maps 3D view and explore it in AR.
 You can leave notes, photos and videos, or even view those that you've already taken in context using their location information.

-Additional information on pinTAR, including the full concept deck is available:

 \* *Restrictions apply.
 Void where prohibited.
 Not all functionality implemented. ;)*

 ## Overview